RoiB/Heuristic-Model/README.md

 Heuristic-Model
 ===============
-The repo contains some of my impolementation for genomic information extraction.
+The repo contains some of my implementation of genomic information extraction.